wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

     [OutputCache(VaryByParam = "*", Duration = 3600, Location = OutputCacheLocation.Downstream)]

-Likewise, you can serve up content from any controller action in your Azure web app through your Azure CDN, with the desired caching option.
+Likewise, you can serve up content from any controller action in your Azure Website through your Azure CDN, with the desired caching option.

 In the next section, I will show you how to serve the bundled and minified scripts and CSS through Azure CDN.

 ## Integrate ASP.NET bundling and minification with Azure CDN ##

 Scripts and CSS stylesheets change infrequently and are prime candidates for the Azure CDN cache.
-Serving the entire web app through your Azure CDN is the easiest way to integrate bundling and minification with Azure CDN.
-However, as you may elect against this approach for the reasons described in [Integrate an Azure CDN endpoint with your Azure web app and serve static content in your Web pages from Azure CDN](#deploy-an-azure-web-app-with-an-integrated-cdn-endpoint), I will show you how to do it while preserving the desired develper experience of ASP.NET bundling and minification, such as:
+Serving the entire web site through your Azure CDN is the easiest way to integrate bundling and minification with Azure CDN.
+However, as you may elect against this approach for the reasons described in [Integrate an Azure CDN endpoint with your Azure Website and serve static content in your Web pages from Azure CDN](#deploy-an-azure-web-app-with-an-integrated-cdn-endpoint), I will show you how to do it while preserving the desired develper experience of ASP.NET bundling and minification, such as:

 -	Great debug mode experience
 -	Streamlined deployment